Crackvignoule/python-gui-mvc-tutorial/README_EN.md

 # Python GUI and MVC Tutorial

 This repository contains examples and exercises for creating GUI applications using Python.
 It also includes a presentation in both [PowerPoint](./presentation/todo.pptx) and [PDF](./presentation/todo.pdf) formats.
+I've also created a [Google Form](https://forms.gle/85zxmsa3xaf7VwH77) to gather your feedback.

 <!-- ## Notebooks